Russia in the European energy sector: History

 In 2017, energy products accounted for around 60% of the EU's total imports from Russia.
 30% of the EU's petroleum oil imports and 39% of total gas imports came from Russia in 2017.
 For Estonia, Poland, Slovakia and Finland, more than 75% of their imports of petroleum oils originated in Russia.

 In response to the invasion of Ukraine by Russia, the European Commission and International Energy Agency presented a plan to reduce gas imports from Russia by two thirds within a year, and completely by 2030.

-Prices of many minerals and metals that are essential for clean energy technologies have recently soared due to a combination of rising demand, disrupted supply chains and concerns around tightening supply.
+Prices of many minerals and metals that are essential for sustainable energy technologies have recently soared due to a combination of rising demand, disrupted supply chains and concerns around tightening supply.
 The global prices of lithium and cobalt more than doubled in 2021, and those for copper, nickel and aluminium all rose by around 25% to 40%.

 The price trends continued into 2022.
 The price of lithium increased an astonishing two-and-a-half times from January to May 2022.
 The prices of nickel and aluminium – for which Russia is a key supplier – also kept rising, driven in part by Russia's invasion of Ukraine.
 For most minerals and metals that are vital to the clean energy transition, the price increases since 2021 exceed by a wide margin the largest annual increases seen in the 2010s.

 Russia also provides 43% of global supplies of palladium, a precious material used for catalytic converters in cars.
 Europe accounts for over half of Russia's palladium exports.
 As with aluminium, stock levels were already low before Russia's invasion of Ukraine.
 Automakers can switch to platinum, but Russia is also a major producer of that, with a 14% share, the second largest in the world.